r-khr/talks/Angular2/forms/angular-2-forms.md

 - Managing api requests on form updates
 - Working with NGRX-Forms

-## Thinking about `submit` vs. `auto-save` forms
+## Thoughts on forms

 All forms share the same building blocks (input fields) but can have many different implementation requirements.
-Business logic continuously changes or becomes more clarified which requires architecture to be flexible enough to pivot to requirements in a timely manner.
+Business logic continuously changes or becomes more clarified which requires architecture to be flexible enough to pivot to new requirements in a timely manner.
+While flexibility is important over engineering can create equality difficult challenges.

+There are three important question to consider when building forms:

+- How to manage form data and User input?
+- How to manage form state?
+- How to manage interaction with database?

-Working on a large financial calculator has made me aware of the challenges relating to managing data.
-The system was designed in Angular 5 with NG-RX as the Redux implementation.
+Working on a financial calculator has made me aware of the challenges relating to managing data.
+The system I worked with was designed in Angular 5 with NG-RX as the Redux implementation.

-### `Submit` forms
+### Managing form data and User input

 - Examples: registration forms, sign-up forms, questionnaires
 - Submit type forms aggregate input values and attempt to submit on button press or any other type of trigger